engineyard/ey-docs/pages/custom-chef-recipes.md

 Now can see when the custom portions of your chef recipes are running in the Dashboard.

+<h2 id="topic9">Log files for Chef recipes</h2>

+Your custom recipes are logged to /var/log/chef.custom.log.
+(Default Engine Yard Cloud recipes are logged to /var/log/chef.main.log.)

+For example, running this code in your *.rb custom recipe file:
+`Chef::Log.info "Doing step 1."`
+writes a line like this:
+`[Sun, 22 Jan 2012 22:29:00 +0000] INFO: Doing step 1.`
+to the /var/log/chef.custom.log file.

-## Specifying which instance roles run a recipe
+<h2 id="topic10"> Specifying which instance roles run a recipe</h2>

 In a clustered environment, you have multiple instances, each instance playing a different role.
 In most cases, you want the recipe to run on only one type of instance, for example, to run on the application master, but not on the application slaves, utility instances, etc.